-Several years ago now, I was at one of my favorite academic conferences, dutifully attending sessions that appealed to me in the program because I was on the hunt for a dissertation topic.
-I would circle descriptions that looked exciting and then head to the session only to be so numbed by the presentation that, despite my best efforts, I couldn’t pay attention to what the speaker was trying to teach me.
-And that’s when I discovered my dissertation topic – how we communicate about our information and research.
+I was at one of my favorite academic conferences, dutifully attending sessions that appealed to me (I was on the hunt for a dissertation topic).
+I’d flag descriptions that looked exciting and then head to the session only to be so numbed by the presentation that, despite my best efforts, I couldn’t pay attention.
+You’ve been there, right?
+I was so freakin bored.

-I work a balance between credibility and clarity so I select clients with ready minds, whether they are large or small.
-Recent clients range from small nonprofits, community foundations and university departments to those national and international in scope like Verizon, United Nations, and Head Start.
+I get to travel the world (ok, not so much in 2020) and work with everyone from a community-based non-profit to MasterCard.
 Because my PhD is in interdisciplinary research, I have a pretty fun ability to specialize in data from a wide range of fields, from education to health care to policy to market research and beyond.

-The other part of my job that makes me thank my lucky stars is how often I travel, domestically and internationally, as a keynote speaker and workshop presenter.
-In 2016, I led more than 50 workshops, from 1 hour to 2 days in length, and I have the airline miles to prove it.
-I wrote my second book and a second edition of my first book, on an airplane.
+Every year, I lead more than 50 workshop and keynotes, from 1 hour to 2 days in length, and I have the airline miles to prove it.
+I wrote my second book (another Amazon bestseller) and a second edition of my first book, on an airplane.

 One other thing you probably should know: I do not sugarcoat.
 If your templates need an overhaul, I’ll tell you.
 If someone on your team suggests something that the research doesn’t support, I’ll say so.

 Working with me is efficient and targeted, so that you can get back to saving the world and communicate more effectively while doing so.

 Kalamazoo, MI 49001